XertroV/aec-membership-test-simulator/README.md

 The AEC's claim that their membership tests are conducted to a confidence of 90% are proven false.
 In actual fact, for a party that is capable of providing a list of 1,650 members wherein exactly 1,500 members will not deny membership (and 150 will): experimental evidence proves that the worst-case confidence of the AEC's membership test is just 15.1%, indicating a false negative rate of 84.9%.
 This is an indication of gross negligence or gross incompetence, or both.

-*Note: calculated values given in this document (including graphs) are assumed to have a combined, codependent error of ±0.3% (i.e., they differ by, at most, 3 parts per 1,000).
+*Note: calculated values given in this document (including graphs) are assumed to have a combined, codependent error of ±0.3 percentage points (i.e., as numerical percentages, the values differ by 0.003 at most).
 This is taken to be negligible and a non-critical error.*

 ## 1. Background Context